Magnolia, Texas: Local government

-Each of these types is given defined boundaries within Magnolia and the projected growth areas around Magnolia.
-The city plans to develop each type in a different way to preserve the character of these distinctive areas.
-As Magnolia expands its city limits and extraterritorial jurisdiction through annexation, it plans to carefully manage the growth of these areas to conform with the land types designated above.

 In 2015, the city adopted a Unified Development Code (UDC) to outline the specific steps development should take to comply with the comprehensive plan.
-The UDC includes specific restrictions on development within each of the land use types, including restrictions on the height of signs, the materials used to construct buildings, and the protection of live oak and magnolia trees.
+The UDC includes specific restrictions on development, including restrictions on the height of signs, the materials used to construct buildings, and the protection of live oak and magnolia trees.

 State government

 In the Texas Senate, Magnolia is part of District 4, represented by Republican Brandon Creighton.
 In the Texas House of Representatives, Magnolia is part of District 3, represented by Cecil Bell Jr.

 Federal government

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
 In the United States House of Representatives, Magnolia is part of District 8, represented by Republican Kevin Brady.

 The United States Postal Service Magnolia Post Office is located at 815 Goodson Road.

-Transportation

-Magnolia is located at the intersection of FM 1488 and FM 1774.

-FM 1488 connects Magnolia to Interstate 45 to the east in between Conroe and The Woodlands.
-Its western terminus is Hempstead.

-FM 1774, also known as Magnolia Boulevard to the south, becomes SH 249 in Pinehurst a few miles north of Tomball.
-SH 249 continues into Houston.
-To the north of Magnolia, FM 1774 travels to the Texas Renaissance Festival in Todd Mission.

 Education

 Public schools

 The city of Magnolia is part of the Magnolia Independent School District.